HappyValleyIO/koil/docs/docs/tutorials/gettingstarted.md

 ---
-title: Getting Started with Springboard
+title: Getting Started with koil
-summary: A walkthrough of how to pull down the Springboard project, get it running for the first time in Intellij and start customizing a few pieces of the project.
+summary: A walkthrough of how to pull down the koil project, get it running for the first time in Intellij and start customizing a few pieces of the project.
 authors:
     - Hilary Fairchild-Carbonell
 date: 2020-06-02
 ---

-# Getting Started with Springboard
+# Getting Started with koil

-This is a guide to actually starting your first project with Springboard- step by step instructions from pulling the project down, getting it running for the first time and a few ways to start customizing it to be your own project.
+This is a guide to actually starting your first project with koil- step by step instructions from pulling the project down, getting it running for the first time and a few ways to start customizing it to be your own project.

 We use IntelliJ as our IDE so the instructions given below assume you have IntelliJ as well.
 If you want a tutorial